Dullness arises as a natural progression of over-relaxing & over-calming.

 Dullness refers to a meditative state of mind that lowers the ability of your awareness to experience your meditation object.
 At extreme levels, the ability to be aware of everything will also dull.

-Gross Dullness may arise in Meditation 06 as you begin to be aware of the whole of each breath.
-If not addressed, gross dullness will establish at Meditation 07: sensations within each breath.
+Gross and subtle dullness is a right-of-passage for all meditators and a sign of the development of samadhi (unification of attention).
+Gross Dullness may arise in Skill 06 as you begin to be aware of the whole length of each breath.
+If not addressed, gross dullness will be established at Skill 07: Sensations in Breathing.

-The cause of dullness is simple: you have become very good at relaxing; too good actually.
+The cause of dullness is simple: you have become very good at relaxing—too good, actually.

 At this stage of mindfulness of breathing, dullness becomes a regular visitor to the meditator as a right-of-passage that signifies finding the balance between over-effort and too little effort, leading to the understanding of the middle way or balance.